OFI Policies

 Conference therefore calls on the Scottish National Party to:

-Rights & Recognition of Scots who are Intersex and Scots with Variations in Sex Characteristics
+5. Rights & Recognition of Scots who are Intersex and Scots with Variations in Sex Characteristics (passed by the SNP)

 Conference believes that Scotland should continue to be a world leader in equality, human rights and progressive values.
 As such, Conference must ensure that no Scot gets left behind as we move toward becoming an egalitarian Independent Nation.